-Theme Final - March 2015 Final - August 2019 Draft - December 2022 (this plan) Water efficiency We set out our aim to be leaders in the area of water efficiency, to deliver a continued reduction in total demand for water.
+Theme Final - March 2015 Final - August 2019 Final - December 2024 (this plan) Protecting the environment in West Cumbria We identified our preferred plan to link our West Cumbria Resource Zone into our Integrated Zone via a pipeline from Thirlmere Reservoir, to protect the sensitive environment of Ennerdale Water.
+As the Thirlmere pipeline was due for completion in the early years of our plan, we based our plan on the combined Strategic Zone.
+We continue to base our plan on the new, combined Strategic Zone (see Section 2.3).
+Leakage reduction We set out our aim to continue to operate the most economically sustainable level of leakage, finding and fixing repairs where it is of economic benefit to customers to do so.
+We set out our strategy to achieve leakage reductions of 190 Ml/d over the 25-year planning horizon, a reduction of 40 per cent below the baseline position, with 67 Ml/d reductions (15 per cent) taking place from 2020-2025.
+We plan to halve the current rates of leakage by 2050, in line with government aspirations, as well as meeting interim targets to reduce leakage by 25% and 37% by 2030 and 2038 respectively (see Section 5.3).
+Water efficiency We set out our aim to be leaders in the area of water efficiency, to deliver a continued reduction in total demand for water.
 We set out our plan to continue to promote how customers can save money and help save water through our water efficiency campaign.
-We plan to reduce average per capita consumption (PCC) to 110 litres per person per day by 2050, in line with government aspirations (see Section 8.4).
+We plan to reduce average per capita consumption (PCC) to 110 litres per person per day by 2050, in line with government aspirations.
+We also plan to meet interim targets to reduce overall demand by 9%, 14% and 20% by 2027, 2032 and 2038 respectively, and related interim targets for reductions in non-household consumption (see Section 8.4).
 Metering We set out our aim to encourage customers to take up the Free Meter Option, and to undertake more targeted promotion of the free meter option to those customers who will financially benefit the most.
 We set out our plan to encourage customers to take up the option of a free meter, including through trials of a 'lowest bill guarantee' scheme to help overcome barriers to switching to a metered supply.
 We plan to increase meter penetration via a programme of options that deliver a large smart metering programme and targeted enhanced monitoring, as part of Dynamic Network Management (see Section 8.4).
+This includes a programme to replace non-household meters with smart meters.
 Impacts of climate change We developed our best estimates of the impacts of climate change on supply using the UK Climate Predictions 2009 and the latest national methodology.
 We expanded our analysis, using a rapid emulator model to enable us to test a higher number of climate change scenarios.
-We have used our Pywr and Hydro-Logic [®] Aquator models to test a much larger number of climate change scenarios from the latest UK Climate Predictions (UKCP18), applying the median impact to our supply forecasts for those resource zones where climate change impacts are applicable (see Sections 5.4 and 4.2).
-Environmental protection We assessed a number of sustainability changes to our abstraction licences, based on information provided in the Environment Agency's National Environment Programme, and set out a programme to include confirmed changes in our plan.
-Our plan incorporated the delivery of sustainability improvements as part of the Water Industry National Environment Programme (WINEP), and we also identified and tested potential future sustainability changes requiring further investigations during 2020-2025.
-In addition to ongoing WINEP investigations, to determine sustainability changes for the period 2025-2030 and beyond, we have also set out our ambitions for our long-term environmental destination in line with national planning aspirations (see Section 4.3).
-Water Trading We stated that we will continue to consider the potential for exporting water to other parts of the UK, where it is economic to do so and will result in benefits for customers in our region.
-We developed an adaptive plan to account for changes needed if a water trade did occur in the future.
-Regional planning groups have been established to look at national needs.
-This plan has been produced in line with the Water Resources West regional group and includes proposals to develop supply options to enable a water transfer from the North West to take place in future (see Section 7.3).
+We have used our Pywr and Hydro-Logic® Aquator models to test a much larger number of climate change scenarios from the latest UK Climate Predictions (UKCP18), applying the median impact to our supply forecasts for those resource zones where climate change impacts are applicable (see Sections 5.4 and 4.2).